Library

 Rules for Use

+Patrons must have a Library card to use any of the public computers except for the Express Station.
 Patrons should use their Library card to access the public computers.
 If a patron does not have their Library card present, Library staff may look up their account using their photo ID.
 In the event that neither the Library card or a photo ID are able to be presented, Library staff may ask for identifying information, including address, birthdate, etc. to validate a patron’s identity.
 Library accounts must be free from overdue materials and any fees in order to use the computers.
 Please see the Library Card policy for the types of Library cards available and the requirements for each.

 Patrons may have up to 120 minutes per day on the public computers.